arbor-sim/arbor/doc/morphology.rst

 * *child*: The children of sample *s* are samples whose parent is *s*.
 * *terminal*: A sample with no children.
 * *fork*: A sample with more than one child.
 Fork points are where a cable splits into two or more branches.
+* *collocated*: Two points are collocated if they have the same location.

 To demonstrate these concepts, the following observations apply to the sample tree :ref:`below <morph-img-stree>`: